 You should be aware there will be a delay between the date you make a claim, and the first payment.
 Depending on the policy the length of this delay will vary, but it's usually around 90 days after you file for a claim.

-Maybe.
-To decide whether short term protection is the best choice for you, first you need to work out what it is you’re looking to cover, and more importantly, for how long.
+It depends.
+To decide whether short-term life insurance is the best choice for you, first you need to work out what it is you’re looking to cover, and more importantly, for how long.

-Short term life insurance policies aren’t designed to be taken out consecutively over an extended period, as you’ll end up paying more in premiums than you would with a long-term life insurance policy.
-However if your needs or circumstances are due to change soon, then you may find that short term insurance can offer you the correct level of coverage for where you are currently - until your needs are more consistent, long-term.
+Short term life insurance policies aren’t designed to be taken out consecutively over an extended period, as you’ll end up paying more in premiums than you would with a regular life insurance policy.
+However, if your needs or circumstances are due to change soon, then you may find that short-term life insurance can offer you the correct level of coverage for where you are currently - until your needs are more consistent, long-term.

-It’s often rare for people to take out short term insurance policies, as this type of insurance isn’t suitable for people who have mortgages which they’d like covered within their policy.
+It’s often rare for people to take out short-term life insurance policies, as this type of insurance isn’t suitable for people who have mortgages which they’d like covered within their policy.

 We can help you there.
 If you’re looking for a life insurance policy with a term less than a year, it can be difficult to find a quote.
 However these quotes are out there, and providers such as Pulse Insurance even offer life insurance for as little as one day.
 However, if you want to compare your options, then filling in our form will take you where you need to go.

-We’ve also reviewed each of the main life insurance policies and the most reputable providers of short term life insurance, so you can find a policy which suits your needs.
+We’ve also reviewed each of the main life insurance policies and the most reputable insurer of short-term life insurance, so you can find a policy which suits your needs.
 We recommend reading through all the reviews and information, so you’re sure you know all the details of a policy before you commit.

-If you want to compare quotes quickly, click the button below and we’ll help you find exactly what you need.
+If you want to get a quote quickly, click the button below and one of our trusted brokers will help you find exactly what you need!